MiguelBackAtItAgain/MarketSystem/README.md

 │   │   ├── id_manager.py      # Handles ID management for transactions and items
 │   │   ├── utils.py           # General utility functions for path handling
 │   ├── tests/
-│   │   ├── test_main.py       # Contains automated tests to ensure everything is working correctly.
+│   │   ├── test_main.py       # Contains automated tests to ensure everything is working correctly
 │── inventory-sample.txt       # Sample inventory data, you can copy and paste it in the inventory.txt file │── requirements.txt           # Dependencies for automated tests using pytest │── README.md                  # Project documentation